jdcapa/VersionControlManagement/README.md

                         its stead.
   -d, --delete          Removes the project data from the internal database
                         [Default: False].
+  -c, --check           Checks the status of the repoitory and compares it to
+                        the remote origin.
   -g, --git-hub         Is this on github?
   -p PROJECT_NAME, --project PROJECT_NAME
                         Custom project name [default: root folder name]